arohatgi29/Seismic-Processing-using-Madagascar/README.md

 ### Velocity Scan and NMO

-Use **`sfvscan`** to get seismic velocity analysis by scanning stacking velocities Use **`sfpick`** for automated picking.
-Also, here I have used mute.c program to improve the picking process.
+**`sfvscan`** to get seismic velocity analysis by scanning stacking velocities and **`sfpick`** for automated picking.
 We applied a muting function to the semblance gather to guide the automaticpicker to higher velocities.
+<img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/nmo1.png">

-Simple muting by cutting a lower-left triangle cornerfrom the semblance scan is implemented in the attached **`mute.c`**  function.
+Simple muting by cutting a lower-left triangle corner from the semblance scan is implemented in the attached **`mute.c`**  function.
 NMO without mute.c function-
-<img src="https://github.com/arohatgi29/Seismic-Processing-using-Madagascar/blob/main/Images/nmo1.png">

 ```Shell
 # Velocity scan